 The most striking of the South Indian Weddings are its flowers and fragrance.
 The gates of the wedding hall are decorated with full-grown plantain trees.
 The significance of mango leaves festoons is an evergreen relationship between the couple.
 Notes of Nadaswaram are recited loud and clear to suggest that the union is scared and divine.
 Kolam designs are made at the doorsteps to display the colourful and the happy mood of the occasion.
 A hearty welcome is given to the guests who arrive for the function by sprinkling rose water on the guests and offering of flowers to female guests.

 The East Indian weddings strictly adhere to the Vedic rules and regulations instructed.
 The states like West Bengal, Bihar, Odisha and Jharkhand reflect the most important rituals and traditions of East Indian marriage.
 In the East Indian weddings, the rituals and traditions are thought to be the principle component of marriage.
-The east Indians strongly believe that Grahastha Ashram or the householder stage, the second of the four stages of life, as per the vedas, begins when a man and a woman enter the holy bond of matrimony to start a household.
+The east Indians strongly believe that ‘Grihastha Ashram’ or the householder stage, the second of the four stages of life, as per the Vedas, begins when a man and a woman enter the holy bond of matrimony to start a household.
 In case of East Indian marriages, the only way to continue the family and thereby repay his debt to his/her ancestors is marriage.
 East Indians believe that marriage is essentially a path towards spiritual growth.

 Hence it can be concluded saying that India witnesses different types of nuptial knots based both on religion and region but all forms of marriage render the spirit of celebration and happiness among members of the community.